Skip to main content

 Along with career services, you'll have a chance to grow your professional network simply by being taught by long-time professionals in the field.
 You’ll be encouraged to attend networking events and connect with others in the field.
 Searching a list of accounting associations, and joining those most relevant to your goals, is a strong first step to creating lasting industry connections that lead to career opportunities.

-Upon completion of your degree, you'll also join an alumni association at your university.
+Upon completion of your degree, you can also join an alumni association at your university.
 Being an active part of an alumni association is a proactive way to network with other alumni.
 Your alumni network offers you an opportunity to meet, and engage with, professionals in your desired field of work.

 Discover more about SNHU's forensic accounting degree online: Find out what courses you'll take, skills you'll learn and how to request information about the program.